Sarah S. Prescott

 - Received the “Women in the Law” Award from Michigan Lawyers’ Weekly (2017)

 - Leadership Council for the Labor and Employment Section of the State Bar of Michigan

 - President, Michigan Employment Lawyers’ Association

-- Board Member, Michigan Association for Justice (chair, Employment Lawyers)
+- Board Member, Michigan Association for Justice (past chair, Employment Lawyers)

 - Named as Michigan Super Lawyer (2013 – present)

 - Selected as Michigan “Rising Star” (2011 – 2012)

 - School Board Trustee, Northville, MI (2015-present)